-This setting lets you move or reset your memory cache, which helps speed editing operations while you're running Photo RAW.
+Lets you move or reset your memory cache, to speed editing operations while you're running Photo RAW.
 This is helpful if your system drive has limited space and wish to use a faster external drive as a cache.
-This
+This cache information is purged each time you quit the application.